mherrmann/java-generator-functions/README.md

 };
 ```

+If you do this, you can only iterate over it once or create one stream from it, unless you call its `reset()` method.

 For more examples, see [GeneratorTest.java](src/test/java/io/herrmann/generator/GeneratorTest.java).

 The `Generator` class and `GeneratorFunc` interface lie in the package `io.herrmann.generator`, so you need to `import io.herrmann.generator.*;` in order for the above examples to work.